 He stood from the rock and began his journey back into the house.
 His brain was no less saturated in the dark images he’d seen, but now he was able to handle them and walk confidently through Malfoy Manor.
 He filed them in the back of his mind, and was ready to move on.

 Tomorrow was Christmas Eve after all, and he had his heart set on a new racing broom.

 Hi guys, and thank you so much for continuing to read Before They Fall!
 As always, massive thanks to my amazing beta, CambAngst!

 I know the last few chapters have been far from happy ones, but the next is centered around Christmas at the Potters!
 And the Death Eaters are not invited ;).

-I'll be going to have family in town next weekend.
+I'm going to have family visiting from out of next weekend.
 Friday through the following Sunday, so Saturday's next two updates might get a bit off.
 I'll try and not let that happen, but just thought I'd warn you guys in case it does.